About the Integrated Pest Management Working Group

 In 2019, Willapa Grays Harbor Oyster Growers Association (WGHOGA) and the Department of Ecology (Ecology) agreed to work together to identify an integrated approach to control the burrowing shrimp infestation that is devastating oyster beds in Willapa Bay and Grays Harbor.

 They agreed the Integrated Pest Management (IPM) plan would include chemical and non-chemical controls, with the goal of minimizing chemical use and maximizing the effectiveness.
-They also established a IPM Working Group with representatives from the Departments of Agriculture, Natural Resources, Commerce, Washington Sea Grant, the Conservation Commission.
-The Shoalwater Bay Indian Tribe is now represented in the group.
+They also established a IPM Working Group with representatives from the Departments of Agriculture, Natural Resources, Commerce, the Pacific Shellfish Institute, and the Conservation Commission.
+Later, the Shoalwater Bay Indian Tribe joined the group and Washington Sea Grant became an ex officio member.

 The Working Group is developing the framework for identifying “treatments to reduce populations of burrowing shrimp to below established thresholds using biological, cultural, mechanical, and chemical control methods,” and “evaluating the environmental effects and efficacy of burrowing shrimp treatments.”